andstatus/game2048/README.md

 # 2048 game
 This is [2048 game](https://en.wikipedia.org/wiki/2048_(video_game)) multiplatform implementation.

+Download:
-The latest Android build is available [here](https://github.com/andstatus/game2048/issues/1).
+* The latest Android build is available [here](https://github.com/andstatus/game2048/issues/1)
+* Windows X64 zipped executable is [here](https://github.com/andstatus/game2048/issues/2)

 The project started from [RezMike/2048 KorGe tutorial project](https://github.com/RezMike/2048#readme), but it's not a clone of that repository: it's a rewrite aiming at becoming a (board) game template